 Big Lots, Inc. (BIG) has different ideas about mosaic theory, and its suit, filed with the assistance of prestigious Cravath, Swaine & Moore, asks for an injunction against Retail Intelligence Group (RIG) to prevent “wrongfully induced” snooping.
 According to BIG, “Legitimate research firms do not seek to obtain nonpublic information to tip off selected investors at the expense of others.”

 RIG issued a report questioning BIG’s outlook on October 20th.
-The report was based on interviews with 72 Big Lots store managers and forecast quarterly sales to rise 1.8%.
+The report was based on interviews with 72 Big Lots store managers and forecasted quarterly sales to rise 1.8%.
 Nine days later BIG’s share price fell 5.4%.
 On November 4th, BIG reported third quarter earnings with the company CEO warning of ‘inconsistent sales trends’ and sales growth of 2.4%.
 The stock fell another 6% on heavy volume.

 BIG would not be the first issuer to try to intimidate security analysts with negative views.
 Biovail (now Valeant Pharmaceuticals) and Overstock.com sued Gradient Analytics in 2006 for allegedly colluding with hedge funds to drive down their stocks.
 The SEC investigated and found no wrongdoing on the part of Gradient.
 Valeant recently settled with Gradient, issuing a statement that Biovail’s original litigation against Gradient was ‘regrettable’.
 We would not be surprised if the BIG – RIG case plays out similarly.